hyphacoop/organizing/_posts/meeting-notes/2020-03-11-governance-wg-meeting.md

     - dc: honour/take the point from infra that they are not interested in ops
     - bl: need to clear ops things.
 Make issues ready for "ops" only work
 - Seperation between ops and gov
+    - dc:
-    - dc: gov slow moving stuff touch infrequently (AGM, bylaws)
+        - gov, slow moving stuff touch infrequently (AGM, bylaws)
         - ops, day-to-day policies, procedures, effective work
 - dc: gov is fine, on track for AGM, month out from distributing info
     - bylaw drafting (slightly behind and not much) + AGM planning